eclipsesource/tabris-js/doc/ui.md

 * When a top-level page is removed from the stack by opening another top-level page, it will not be closed, so it can be re-used.

-To create a top-level page, set the property `topLevel` to `true` when creation the page:
+To create a top-level page, set the property `topLevel` to `true` when creating the page:

 ```js
 new tabris.Page({